ericksqueiroz/smartmarketing/app/public/wp-content/plugins/chaty/readme.txt

 = The ultimate click to chat and call now button =
 Are you looking for a chat button or a click to call button?
 Want to make it easier for your potential customers to contact you via WhatsApp, Facebook Messenger or Telegram?

 Chaty is the perfect chat plugin for you!
-With Chaty you can display a call widget, Whatsapp button, email button, SMS button, Google Maps button, Vkontakte button, Line.me button, Viber button, and other chat widgets.
+With Chaty you can display a call widget, Whatsapp button, email button, SMS button, TikTok, Google Maps button, Vkontakte button, Line.me button, Viber button, and other chat widgets.
 Your visitors are already using their favorite chat apps, and most of them prefer to contact you using those chat apps.
 By using Chaty, you give your website visitors the option to chat with you even after they leave your website.
 Want to use our robust pro version?
 Check out <a href="https://premio.io/downloads/chaty/?utm_source=wordpressorg" target="_blank" title="Chaty pro plans"><strong>Chaty Pro Plans</strong></a>.

 = What can you do with Chaty =
 Here are some classic use cases for Chaty